fffonion/lua-resty-openssl/README.md

 - [rand](#restyopensslrand)
 - [x509](#restyopensslx509), [x509.csr](#restyopensslx509csr), [x509.crl](#restyopensslx509crl) and some [x509.store](#restyopensslx509store) functions

-This module is only available on OpenSSL 3.0 or later.
+This module is available on OpenSSL 3.0 or later.

 [Back to TOC](#table-of-contents)